 If you would like to find boys ranches in or near Jonesboro, Georgia as you want your son to change the course of his life, be aware that Treasure Coast Boys Academy could possibly be precisely what you are searching for.

 Treasure Coast Boys Academy cares for 50 teenage boys at our residential boarding school and ranch on a Florida ranch.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and chapel services on campus to keep them engaged in what is their home away from home.

 A Better Option than Boys Ranches that May be Closer to Jonesboro, GA

 At Treasure Coast Boys Academy, we keep boys physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ residency.
 Whitewater rafting, hiking, camping, and other adventures prove that life can be at the same time adventuresome and positive.

-Our on-campus academy operates year-round to give students the opportunity to catch up on missed credits.
+Our on-campus school operates year-round to give students the opportunity to catch up on missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual students.
 Boys from Jonesboro, Georgia quickly catch up on missed coursework or work ahead.